Territorial Army (India): Non-departmental units

-The decision to raise Home and Hearth (H&H) units was taken in 2003–2004, and was based on the "sons of soil" model.
+In 2003–2004, Home and Hearth (H&H) units were raised, based on the "sons of the soil" model.
 The 162 Infantry Battalion TA JAK LI (H&H) is exclusively for Ikhwans.
 The H&H personnel are recruited only from Jammu and Kashmir.
-H&H units are deployed in northern and eastern regions of the state and 70 percent of the infantry battalion troops are send for counterinsurgency duties.
-Three Engineer Regiments were raised for maintenance of the Line of Control.
+H&H units are deployed in northern and eastern regions of the state and 70 percent of the infantry battalion troops are sent for counterinsurgency duties.
+In 2015, the government sanctioned three engineer units in Jammu and Kashmir.
+Two units for Kashmir and one for Jammu.
+The Engineer Regiments are deployed for maintenance of the Line of Control.

 Current units

 Personnel

-The Territorial Army has a strength of more than 43,000 first-line troops and 160,000 second-line troops, as of 2019.
+The Territorial Army has a strength of more than 43,000 first-line troops and 160,000 second-line troops, as of the data of 2019.